stacklane/docs/🗄/Article/models/forms.md

 }
 ```

-On the next/last step, include the original form ID as a query parameter:
+On the next/last step, include the form ID as a query parameter:

 ```file-name
 /product/finish.html